Wizardninjaaleky/Wizardninjaaleky/README.md

 ### 💡 About Me

-- 🎓 I'm a Computer Science student passionate about technology and problem-solving.
+- 🎓 I'm a Computer Science Major passionate about technology and problem-solving.
 - 👨‍💻 I currently specialize in **backend development with Node.js and Express.js**, and I'm building crossplatform mobile apps using **Kotlin Multiplatform**.
 - 🤝 I'm collaborating on projects like an **NFC-based contact system** **Electronic Resoure Platform (ERP)** for multi-user business use  .
 - 🛠 I love creating tools and systems that improve workflows, particularly in **manufacturing and engineering** environments.